allyourcodebase/pipewire/README.md

 You can run the `video-play` example with `zig build video-play` to see the current webcam feed.
 This currently works without pipewire accessing the dynamic linker, but the example executable isn't fully static since it relies on SDL.
 I plan to port the example away from SDL so that this can be changed.

 Only the pipewire plugins/modules required for this example are currently built.
-To use other parts of the pipewire API, you may need to add more symbols to [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig).
+To use other parts of the pipewire API, you may need to add more symbols to [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig) and regenerate `c.zig` if additional pipewire headers are required.

 ## Usage